avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `RegisterL1ValidatorMessage`

-The P-Chain can consume a `RegisterL1ValidatorMessage` from validator managers through a `RegisterL1ValidatorTx` to register an addition to the Subnet's validator set.
+The P-Chain can consume a `RegisterL1ValidatorMessage` from validator managers through a `RegisterL1ValidatorTx` to register an addition to the L1's validator set.

 The following is the serialization of a `PChainOwner`: